HansKindberg-Lab/IdentityServer-Demo-Deploy-NEW/ReadMe.md

 ### 1.5 GitHub secrets

 **IMPORTANT!** In the workflow we create a SQL Server login by using the powershell command **Invoke-Sqlcmd** and passing a query built up as an environment-variable.
 In that environment-variable we pass in ${{ secrets.DATABASE_USER_PASSWORD }}.
 Some special characters in the password may break the command.
 If you can not login to the database with the secret password after deployment you can try a another password.
+Make sure it does NOT contain **;**, because that will break the connection-string.

 To create a secret, go to **Settings** > **Secrets** > **New repository secret**.